dotnet/AspNetCore.Docs/aspnetcore/security/cors.md

 ### Set the allowed origins

-The CORS middleware in ASP.NET Core MVC has a ways to specify allowed origins:
+The CORS middleware in ASP.NET Core MVC has a few ways to specify allowed origins:

 * <xref:Microsoft.AspNetCore.Cors.Infrastructure.CorsPolicyBuilder.WithOrigins*>: Allows specifying one or more server names.
-The server name including the scheme, protocol and port without any path information. `https://example.com`.
-The URL must be specified without a trailing slash (`/`). e.g.
+The server name including the scheme, host name and port without any path information. `https://example.com`.
+The URL must be specified without a trailing slash (`/`).

 [!code-csharp[](cors/sample/CorsExample4/Startup.cs?range=20-24&highlight=4)]

-* <xref:Microsoft.AspNetCore.Cors.Infrastructure.CorsPolicyBuilder.AllowAnyOrigin*>: Allows CORS requests from all origins with any scheme (`http` or `https`). e.g.
+* <xref:Microsoft.AspNetCore.Cors.Infrastructure.CorsPolicyBuilder.AllowAnyOrigin*>: Allows CORS requests from all origins with any scheme (`http` or `https`).

 [!code-csharp[](cors/sample/CorsExample4/Startup.cs?range=28-32&highlight=4)]